sirius-ms/sirius-docs.github.io/docs/_pages/gui.md

 - **Molecular formula candidate list** <span style="color:red">[1]</span>:
-  The candidates are ranked and ordered by the SIRIUS score, which is a combination of the score from the isotope pattern analysis of the MS1 data and the fragmentation tree score from the MS2 data.
+  The candidates are ranked by the SIRIUS score.
 The molecular formula of the best candidate structure found by CSI:FingerID is highlighted in green (and does not necessarily have to be the candidate with the best SIRIUS score).
+Per default, the candidates are ordered by SIRIUS score but can be sorted by any other column.

-  The `Isotope Score` and `Tree Score` are *logarithms* of maximum likelihoods (probability that this molecular formula would produce the observed data).
-The the `Sirius Score` is the posterior probability of the candidate molecular formula (these probabilities sum to one).
+  The `Sirius Score` is a combination of the score from the isotope pattern analysis (`Isotope Score`) of the MS1 data and the fragmentation tree score (`Tree Score`) from the MS2 data.
+It is calculated by summing both scores and then converting them into probabilities using the softmax function.
+These probabilities sum to one.
 While a higher posterior probability for the top hit might suggest that this molecular formula is more likely to be correct, **it is important to note that a posterior probability of 90% does not mean there is a 90% chance that the molecular formula identification is correct!** The displayed probabilities are neither q-values nor Posterior Error Probabilities.
+The bars visually represent this value, with a full bar indicating a score of 100%. **This SIRIUS score is the primary score that users should focus on.**

-  The length of the bars for all score columns also correspond to logarithms of maximum likelihoods
+  The `Isotope Score` and `Tree Score` themseselves are log-transformed posterior probabilities.
+The bars range from the lowest score in the column (empty) to the highest score in the column (full).

-  Per default, the candidates are ordered by SIRIUS score but can be sorted by any other column.
+  The `Zodiac Score` is also a probability, and here too, the bars directly represent this value.

 - **Mass spectra** <span style="color:red">[2]</span>: In this panel you can switch between the MS1 spectrum, the MS1 isotope pattern mirror plot or the MS2 spectra <span style="color:red">[a]</span>.
 For MS2 spectra, per default a merged spectrum is displayed, but you can also choose to view individual spectra <span style="color:red">[b]</span>.
 To zoom, hold the right mouse button and drag to select an area, or scroll while hovering over an axis.
 In the MS2 view, peaks annotated by the fragmentation tree are highlighted in green, while those identified as noise are colored black.
 Hovering over a peak will display its detailed annotation <span style="color:red">[c]</span>, and clicking on a green peak will highlight the corresponding node in the fragmentation tree.
 Spectra views can be exported using the top right export button <span style="color:red">[d]</span>.